Hall 6 of the FCCS EPM Cloud Study Tour

 Journal approvals + first consolidation run

-Finance Controller approves outstanding Enterprise Journals.
+Finance Controller approves outstanding Consolidation Journals.
 First consolidation run for all entities.
 IC matching check — BritEdge/DeutschWerk should be within tolerance.
 Any mismatches generate Day 3 correction journals.

 Day 4